-The One Stop Career Center uses federal Workforce Investment Act (WIA) funds to improve an individual's employment opportunities.
-To do that, the One Stop provides services to both job seekers and businesses seeking employees.
-One Stop partners provide on site and networked career development information, education and training programs, case management, and job placement assistance.
-Because WIA funds are targeted to certain populations of adults, dislocated workers and youth, the majority of One Stop services are also targeted to benfit that part of the workforce.
+The American Job Center uses federal Workforce Innovation & Opportunity Act (WIOA) funds to improve an individual's employment opportunities.
+To do that, the American Job Center provides services to both job seekers and businesses seeking employees.
+American Job Center partners provide on site and networked career development information, education and training programs, case management, and job placement assistance.
+Because WIOA funds are targeted to certain populations of adults, dislocated workers and youth, the majority of American Job Center services are also targeted to benefit that part of the workforce.

 - Job Training for Adults: Assistance for low-income adults to identify and finance job training.

 - Job Training for Dislocated Workers: Assistance for individuals unemployed due to a layoff or business closing to identify and finance job training.

 - Job Training for Youth (YESS): Assistance for low-income youth to identify and finance education and job training.

 - Finding A Job: Access to the Nebraska Department of Labor's Job Listings.

 - Lincoln Jobs Overview: Check the number of Lincoln job openings, the unemployment rate, median base salary, popular companies & job searches.

 - Filing for Unemployment: Access to the Nebraska Department of Labor's Unemployment Insurance System

 - Hiring Workers: To help find qualified workers, employers may post job openings, search the active resumes and contact potential employees.

 - Worker Training Program: Nebraska's Worker Training Program makes funding available to businesses for training employees.